 Change of government, change of plan

 By mid-1990 most of the new structures of the educational administration were in place.
 However it was also election year, and the public was becoming disillusioned with the government, especially as the different factions and in-fighting within the Labour party were now obvious.
 A new National government was elected in late October.
-They inherited a newly reformed educational administrative system, a national bank that was on the verge of bankruptcy, an economy in recession and a history of budget deficits.
-They immediately moved to cut government expenditure and implement social policy based on personal responsibility and targeted assistance for those most in need.
+It inherited a newly reformed educational administrative system, a national bank that was on the verge of bankruptcy, an economy in recession and a history of budget deficits.
+It immediately moved to cut government expenditure and implement social policy based on personal responsibility and targeted assistance for those most in need.

 In December 1990 the new government announced the Economic and Social Initiative as a first step to reduce the fiscal deficit.
 Given that welfare spending was the biggest component of expenditure, welfare was the primary target of the initiative.
 Universal benefits were cut dramatically.
 The Before Five staged funding plan was halted.
 This Initiative was followed by the ‘Mother of All Budgets’ in July 1991.
 For ECCE this resulted in the funding rate for under-twos being almost halved.
 It was argued that it was still almost twice the rate for over-twos, and since the required increase in staffing numbers was also removed, the funding ought to be sufficient.
 Other regulations were also changed, for example minimum property requirements and contents of the Charter, with the rationale that these were unnecessarily restrictive, and the government wanted to put “money into learning, not buildings” (Smith, 1991, p.
 4).
 These changes affected services differently.
 Playcentre welcomed the decreased property requirements, as building changes had been the largest impact of the Before Five reforms on the organisation.
 Conversely, childcare centres were dramatically and negatively affected by funding cuts, as many had employed new staff budgeted on the 1990 funding rates.